Organizational Design: A Complete Guide

 - The third indicator is the goal approach.
 This approach assesses effectiveness by looking at how well the organization reaches it goals.
 Key here is to focus on operational goals, as these are easier to specify and measure.

-To learn more about the finetuning of organizational effectiveness, check out our guide on organizational development.
+To learn more about the finetuning of organizational effectiveness, check out our full practitioner’s guide, and also our guide on organizational development.

 To fix this, the organization decides to put the responsibility for parts of the supply chain management and procurement departments lower in the organization.
 This leads to faster decision-making, hence making the organization more flexible to respond to changes in the external environment.